olchyk98/twitter-clone/README.md

 Full List:
   # Javascript
-    Vanilla Javascript for some of ADX packages.
+    For some of ADX packages.
   # React
     Main framework for client.
   # Node